 - Introductory Computer Skills II

 Total Credit Hours - 60

-According to the Occupational Outlook Handbook, job opportunities in this occupation are expected to be very good for persons who complete automotive training programs, and opportunities are expected to increase 6 percent through 2026.
+According to the Occupational Outlook Handbook, job opportunities in this occupation are expected to be very good for persons who complete automotive training programs, and opportunities are expected to remain steady through 2028.

 Electronic diagnostic equipment includes Oscilloscopes, contemporary scan tools, sophisticated electrical test platforms.
 Contemporary vehicles and powertrain components challenge students with required training exercises and live work experience, not only in powertrain repair, but also in electronic systems, fuel injection, and engine performance.
 PC based automotive information retrieval systems such as Alldata and Identifix provide students with comprehensive access to shop manuals and bulletins on both import and domestic vehicles marketed in the United States from 1982 to the present model year.